aghosal89/FSI_NHANES_Application/README.md

     Outputs:

-          1. AnalysisAge30to80_with_HEI_noTAC.html as the document obtained after knitting the .Rmd file above.
+          1. AnalysisAge30to80_with_HEI_noTAC.html: as the document obtained after knitting the .Rmd file above.

-          2.
+          2. Theta_Hat.csv: as the .csv file contaning the estimated index parameter for the Single Index part of the model.
+          3. Output_Age20to80_noTAC_residuals3.csv
+          4. Output_Age20to80_noTAC_predictions3.csv
+          5. Output_Age20to80_noTAC_betas3.csv
+          6. Output_Age20to80_noTAC_rnames3.csv
+          7. Output_Age20to80_noTAC_betas_UCL3.csv
+          8. Output_Age20to80_noTAC_betas_LCL3.csv

   - ### Plots.R